xvyaward/xvyaward.github.io/_pages/about.md

 I am a Ph.D. candidate in the Department of Convergence IT Engineering at POSTECH.
 Currently I belong to the Efficient Computing Lab. under instructor Prof. Eunhyeok Park.

-I received my B.S. from POSTECH in Creative IT Engineering.
+I received my B.S. from POSTECH in the Department of Creative IT Engineering.

-I am interested in the optimization of neural networks, especially large language models (LLMs) and binary neural networks.
-I am working on the quantization and fine-tuning of large language models these days.
+I am researching on improving the **efficiency and performance** of **large language models (LLMs)**.
+Recently, my focus has been on LLM quantization, efficient fine-tuning, and enhancing long-context abilities.
+In addition to this, I am also interested in overall neural network quantization, Binary Neural Networks (BNNs), and efficient hardware accelerators — all of which I have actively researched.

+I am currently seeking internship and job opportunities!
+If you're interested, please feel free to contact me.